 - Categorise content by topic or subject

-- Improve, update or combine pages where possible to increase quality
+- Improve, update or combine pages where possible to increase the quality

 If you feel your site is becoming bloated and you’ve never audited your own content, then Anicca Digital can help.
 We’ve conducted successful content audits and pruning strategies for clients that have contributed to better content performance without the need to create any new assets.
 Get in touch to see how we can help.